jsk336/docs/docs/api/goflow/goflow.md

 ```go
 func NewGraph() interface{}
 ```
 NewGraph creates a new canvas graph that can be modified at run-time.
-Implements ComponentConstructor interace, so can it be used with Factory.
+Implements ComponentConstructor interface, so can it be used with Factory.

 #### func  Register

 ```go
 func Register(componentName string, constructor ComponentConstructor) bool
 ```
 Register registers a component so that it can be instantiated at run-time using component Factory.
 It returns true on success or false if component name is already taken.

 #### func  RegisterJSON

 ```go
 func RegisterJSON(componentName, filePath string) bool
 ```
 RegisterJSON registers an external JSON graph definition as a component that can be instantiated at run-time using component Factory.
 It returns true on success or false if component name is already taken.

 #### func  RunNet

 ```go
 func RunNet(i interface{})
 ```
 RunNet runs the network by starting all of its processes.
 It runs Init/Finish handlers if the network implements Initializable/Finalizable interfaces.

 #### func  RunProc

 ```go
 func RunProc(c interface{}, nump int) bool
 ```
 RunProc runs event handling loop on component ports.
 It returns true on success or panics with error message and returns false on error.

 #### func  StopProc

 ```go
 func StopProc(c interface{}) bool
 ```
 StopProc terminates the process if it is running.
 It doesn't close any in or out ports of the process, so it can be replaced without side effects.

 #### func  Unregister

 ```go
 func Unregister(componentName string) bool
 ```
 Unregister removes a component with a given name from the component registry and returns true or returns false if no such component is registered.

 #### type Canvas